-The overall objectives of this ETV CCEP GVP are to verify the performance of innovative liquid coatings by establishing their environmental benefit and by documenting the applied coating's finish quality.
-Controlling and monitoring the critical and noncritical factors, which are QA objectives for each technology-specific TQAPP based on this GVP, will meet these objectives.
+The overall objectives of this ETV CCEP GVP are to verify the performance of UVcurable coatings by establishing their environmental benefit and by documenting the applied coating's finish quality.
+These objectives will be met by controlling and monitoring the critical and noncritical factors, which are QA objectives for each technology-specific TQAPP based on this GVP.
 Tables 3 and 4 list the critical and noncritical control factors, respectively.